Skip to Main Content

 I hope you enjoy it!
 When you make it please email me to let me know how it came out for you.

-Creamy Zucchini Soup, This is one of my favorite summer soups, especially when the zucchini from the farm is abundant and you need to get creative about how to use it all.
+Creamy Zucchini Mint Soup, This is one of my favorite spring and summer soups, especially when the mint returns to the garden in spring and the zucchini from the farm is abundant and you need to get creative about how to use it all.
 It is simple to make and is delicious either warm or chilled.
 The flavors are simple so people of all ages tend to enjoy it!

 Ingredients